SATAY-LL/LaanLab-SATAY-DataAnalysis/documentation/documentation_satay.md

 1. clean_bedwigfiles.py (to clean the bed and wig files).
 2. transposonread_profileplot_genome.py (to check the insertion and read distribution throughout the genome).
 3. transposonread_profileplot.py (to check the insertions and read distribution per chromosome in more detail).
-4. scatterplot_genes.py (to check the distribution for the number of insertions per gene and per essential gene).
+4. scatterplot_genes.py (to compare the distribution for the number of insertions per gene and per essential gene).
 5. volcanoplot.py (only when comparing multiple datasets with different genetic backgrounds to see which genes have a significant change in insertion and read counts).

 Most of the python scripts consists of one or more functions.